Speeding in Scotland?

 Probably Scotland’s best known road traffic lawyer, Graham Walker set up the first specialist road traffic law firm in Scotland and has represented a host of footballers, celebrities and high profile individuals over the years.
 We can help with all Road Traffic matters, including speeding in Scotland.

 Many of his cases have been widely reported in the press and he has featured on television, radio and newspapers throughout Scotland and beyond.

-Our website was established 7 years ago and since that time we have had many imitators.
+Our 1st website was established more than 10 years ago and since that time we have had many imitators.
 Please trust recommendations and reputations when choosing your solicitor and not just price or a flashy website.
 Our fees are competitive and can be settled over the life of your case.
 When losing isn’t an option you need to get the best and like all things in life, with legal representation you tend to get what you pay for!
 However, you may be entitled to legal protection cover on your home insurance, so why not check it out.

 Speeding in Scotland is a serious issue, it can mean the loss of your licence and worse still, your livelihood.

 We believe that we are different from many other firms in Scotland.
 We deal exclusively with road traffic law and we use the internet to inform ourselves and keep our clients updated regularly.

 We have the experience, skill and expertise to enable us to win your case and we know that results speak louder than words.
 Please see what our clients have said about us recently.

 Please do not hesitate to telephone or e-mail us regarding your case or fill in the online form opposite and we will get back to you today.